LaserPhaser/python-algorithms/README.md

  - Bipartite (Algorithms based on BFS for check that grap is bipartite)
  - Dijkstra (on priority queue)
  - Bellman-Ford algorithm (and negative cycle detection based on this approach)
+ - Bellman-Ford algorithm (and negative cycle detection based on this approach + infinity Arbitrage detection)

 - Unsorted: